 Rule #2: Take the witness/client to the courtroom.
 A witness is often nervous and apprehensive about testifying unless they’ve been to court as a witness on prior occasions.
 Settle them down.
 Take time before the trial to bring your client and other witnesses who wish to join you to the courtroom so that they can see the courtroom, where they will be sitting, where the jury will be sitting, where the judge will be sitting and where you will be when you question them.
 Although we are routinely courtrooms, the thought of being in court and delivering testimony can be quite fearful for a witness, especially witnesses not used to speaking in public.
 It is important to recognize that and to put their fears to rest so they can deliver testimony in an effective manner.

 Rule #3: Don’t rehearse, but do go over an outline of the testimony.
-It is quite helpful to a witness if they know what you intend to ask them and the order in which you are going to ask those questions.
+It is quite helpful to a witness if they know what you intend to ask them.
+In addition to the order in which you are going to ask those questions.
 I never rehearse the testimony with the client.
 Often times I will do the direct examination of a witness in preparatory meetings without even telling the witness that I am doing it until I finish.
-If the witness performs well without thinking about it, there fears are put to rest.
+If the witness performs well without thinking about it, they put their fears to rest.
 If the witness stumbles in certain areas, then we need only work on those areas.

 Rule #4: Call as many lay witnesses you need to prove your case- but avoid unnecessary repetition.
 The jury wants to know everything and if you do not tell them, they will fill in the details themselves.
-This is called a “filling defect.”
+The name for this is a “filling defect.”
 Your job on direct examination is to fill in as many important facts as you can so the jury doesn’t fill in the blanks with its own facts.
 However, in doing so, do not try to have witnesses fill in details that they don’t know or can’t support.
 Stick with what the witness knows and then hammer that topic until it’s clear.
-If you want to know what “filling defects” are looming in your case, present it to a focus group and they’ll let you know everything you left out.
+If you want to know what “filling defects” are looming in your case, present it to a focus group.
+And, they’ll let you know everything you left out.